sarahcssiqueira/docker-wordpress/readme.md

 `./vendor/bin/phpcs --standard="WordPress" /file-name.php`

-We can also run the commands to check all the files at once in the project but may experience performance issues depending on your project size. **Use it carefully**.
+We can also run the commands to check all the files at once in the project but may experience performance issues depending on your project size, may be even necessaire to adjust our php.ini directives like the max_execution_time. **For that reason, use the following commands carefully**.

 `./vendor/bin/phpcbf --standard="WordPress" .`